drasi-project/docs/docs/content/solution-developer/solution-patterns/_index.md

 Drasi provides capabilities that most existing change notification solutions do not.
 As a Solution Developer, there are multiple approaches you can take to use Drasi depending on what you need to achieve and how you choose to model the data and services in your solution.
 When starting to learn how to use Drasi, it can be useful to think in terms of the following 3 increasingly sophisticated approaches:
 1. [Observing Changes](#observing-changes), where you use Drasi to detect the simple creation, modification, and deletion of data elements in one or more source systems and take some action in response to those changes.
 This approach is the most similar to existing change notification solutions and is the easiest, but least valuable, way in which to use Drasi.
 1. [Observing Conditions](#observing-conditions), where you use Drasi to detect when changes in one or more source systems cause some pre-defined condition to be met.
 These conditions can be simple property constraints, but more interestingly they can describe conditions that include multiple entities and the relationships that exist between them.
 Without Drasi, doing this usually requires the development of a service or function that periodically checks for the condition, or which takes multiple source feeds and performs checks to determine if the condition is met.
 1. [Observing Collections](#observing-collections), where you use Drasi to define collections of data elements that meet some criteria, and you use those collections and the changes to those collections over time to drive your solution behavior.
+For example, using Drasi to identify `all orders that are ready for which there is a vehicles waiting in the curbside pickup zone` with a simple query.
+Then as items are added to this collection, your app can notify a server to take the order out, and as items are deleted from the collection, you can mark the order as complete.

 Each of these approaches is described in more detail in the linked sections below.
 However, it is important to understand that the only difference in these approaches is the degree to which you embrace the capabilities of Drasi.
 The more sophisticated approaches require you to include more Sources; write richer Continuous Queries; and take a greater dependency on the no-code Reactions.
 But they also allow you to push more responsibility onto Drasi, meaning you write and maintain less code.

-The three approaches above are focused on the observation of data from an existing source system that you want your solution to react to.
-You might also consider adopting Drasi if you are creating a solution that you want to be a [Source of Change](#source-of-change) for other systems to observe.
+[Source of Change](#source-of-change) - The three approaches above are focused on the observation of data from an existing source system that you want your solution to react to.
+You might also consider adopting Drasi if you are creating a solution that you want to be a Source of Change for other systems to observe.
 Under such circumstances, you might consider Drasi as an alternative to implementing your own change notification solution.
 Just as most people do not implement their own database, messaging infrastructure, or web framework, using Drasi means you do not need to implement your own Data Change Processing solution.
 Instead, as part of your overall solution, you could provision a Drasi deployment and instruct downstream developers to use it to observe and react to changes from your system.
 You are freed from a great deal of work (as described in the [Background](/solution-developer/background) section) and the downstream developers get a richer and more flexible way to detect and react to change in your system.

 ## Observing Changes
-Most systems that provide the capability for you as a Solution Developer to observe and react to change do so by propagating events (sometimes called notifications) that describe the creation, deletion, or update to some data entity that is modelled in the system.
+Most systems that provide the capability for you as a Solution Developer to detect and react to change do so by propagating events/notifications that describe the creation, deletion, or update to some data entity that is modelled in the system.
 For example:
 - a Retail Operations system might generate create, update, and delete events related to:
   - Orders
   - Products